The Fame Monster: Commercial performance

 In the United States, the individual disc of The Fame Monster charted at number five on the Billboard 200 with sales of 174,000 copies while the double disc deluxe edition, including the original The Fame, moved up from number 34 to number 6 with sales of 151,000 copies.
 The album also topped the Digital Albums chart with sales of 65,000.
 Seven of the eight songs from the record also charted on the Hot Digital Songs chart, led by "Bad Romance" which held the top position for the second week with sales of 218,000 copies.
 In total Gaga had 11 songs that week charting on the Digital Songs.
 The Fame Monster topped the Dance/Electronic Albums chart, replacing The Fame and becoming Gaga's second number one album on the chart.

 In March 2020, the album was certified quintuple Platinum by the Recording Industry Association of America (RIAA) for shipment of five million copies.
 As of February 2018, The Fame Monster has sold 1.65 million copies in the United States, according to Nielsen Soundscan.
 For the 2010 Billboard year end tabulation, The Fame Monster was ranked at number 13 on the Billboard 200 and number two on the Dance/Electronic Albums chart.
 In Canada, the album debuted and peaked at number six on the Billboard Canadian Albums Chart.
 It was the 23rd best selling album in the country for 2010.

 In Australia, The Fame Monster initially charted with The Fame, but was later considered as a standalone entry.
 It debuted at number 6 on the ARIA Albums Chart and in its 18th week, the record climbed to number one.
-It received a triple platinum certification by the Australian Recording Industry Association (ARIA) for shipments of 210,000 copies of the album.
+It received a quadruple platinum certification by the Australian Recording Industry Association (ARIA) for shipments of 280,000 copies of the album.
 In Japan, after being present on the Oricon Albums Chart for over 20 weeks, the album reached its peak position of number two in May 2010.
 By July 2011, the album had sold 548,000 copies in Japan and ranked at number 14 on the year end list for 2010.

 In the United Kingdom, The Fame Monster was only available as a deluxe edition, not as a standalone album, hence it charted as part of The Fame.
 After The Fame Monster's release, The Fame moved from number 55 to number 7 on the UK Albums Chart.
 All the new tracks from The Fame Monster charted within the top 200 of the UK Singles Chart.
 On the week ending March 6, 2010, The Fame reached the top of the chart.
 Because of its chart activity across the European markets, The Fame Monster peaked at number 13 on the European Top 100 Albums chart.
 It was certified triple platinum by the International Federation of the Phonographic Industry (IFPI) for shipment of three million copies across the continent.